GravityI/neploid/README.md

 The bot scripts are licensed under the MIT license.
 The assets for the Arkash bot were made by [Ækashics.](http://www.akashics.moe/)

 ## Project Description

+These are unfinished bots I made for fun.

 ### Neploid